KaustubhShejole/A-Punctuation-Robust-Approach-to-English-to-Marathi-Machine-Translation/README.md

 4.  **Error and Bias Handling:** Addressing identified issues, such as gender-bias in certain fine-tuned models, and improving the models' ability to correct intentionally wrong input punctuations.

 ---

-## 🙏 Acknowledgments

-We would like to express our gratitude to the following individuals and groups:

-* **Sourabh Deoghare:** For his constant guidance and support throughout the project.
-* **Course Instructors:** For offering CS 772, which provided the foundational knowledge necessary for this research.
-* **Evaluators of the Course Project:** Your suggestions and feedback are invaluable and will help us refine our work.